 One question many people have is whether or not you can bottom out an airbag.
 Engineers have taken this question seriously and have devoted lots of time in to creating a system that is next to impossible to bottom out.
 The safety zone (the bottom layer of air) is a key feature that prevents anyone from bottoming out.
 Well, what if the blower malfunctions and the airbag deflates?
 To deal with this scenario, the AirBag (aka Smart AirBag) has 3 different built-in safety features.

-- Blower Alarm – Visual and audible alarm goes off any time a blower malfunctions
+Alarm – An audible alarm goes off any time a blower malfunctions or the power goes out.

 Since we are discussing landings on the airbag, it is definitely worth mentioning one really cool feature that would be appealing to a lot of gym owners.
 Pressure may be adjusted to allow for different types of landings on the bags.
 If the athlete is learning a new big skill and needs a more cushioned landing, no problem.
 Pressure can be reduced to allow for that softer feel, resulting in a more comfortable landing on their back or rear.
 Or, do you want to mimic more of a firm mat landing?
 This can be done as well by increasing the pressure enough for the athlete to land on their feet.